Leaving Western Sydney University Employment

 What happens to my Exit Survey information?

-- Exit survey information is collated and analysed by the Office of Human Resources to identify trends and opportunities for improvements to the University's practices as an employer.
+- Exit survey information is collated and analysed by the Office of People to identify trends and opportunities for improvements to the University's practices as an employer.

 Can I say anything I like in an exit survey?